Unlocking the Secrets of the Past…

 The living history and black powder communities have an exemplary safety record.
 This is due to strict adherence to accepted safety practices and procedures by competent adults, exercising reasonable and responsible care and caution.
 If you engage in living history, the black powder shooting sports or traditional black powder hunting, please abide by all safety procedures, comply with all local, state and federal hunting regulations and incorporate modern wildlife and resource management practices in each and every re-enactment.
 The future of our sport depends on it!

-All articles, illustrations and images posted to this blog are original intellectual property of the attributed author or guest commenter and are copyrighted by Dennis Neely and Wild Rivertree.
+All articles, illustrations and images posted to this web site/blog are original intellectual property of the attributed author or guest commenter and are copyrighted by Dennis Neely and Wild Rivertree.
 All rights are reserved and reproduction is prohibited.
 Please obtain permission in writing, prior to publication, to reproduce any article, illustration or image posted on this site, and always include proper citations.
 Links to other sites are provided as a possible source of further information, but again, the posting of a link does not constitute an endorsement.

 Give traditional black powder hunting a try, be safe, and may God bless you.